The GA4 update

 There is no change in what we extract from GA4 for our Organic Traffic module.
 We extract data for the same fields and metrics (sessions, conversions or transactions, and revenue for keywords and landing pages) from GA4 (instead of UA) once it is connected.
 We take what we get from GA4 and segment it into brand and non-brand across devices.

-So, what's really changing?
+What's really changing?

 You might notice that the data itself might change due to the way Google interprets and collects it.
 For example, previously, a session ended after 30 mins of inactivity and was reset at midnight, but GA4 does not limit the time of a session and does not reset it at midnight.
 This might improve the accuracy of the sessions metric itself but has no impact on any of SEOmonitor's calculations.
 This holds true for all other data as well.
 As always, you can create custom segments and set forecast scenarios and objectives based on the data from the Organic Traffic module.